mpadge/paretoconv/README.md

 The package contains only one function:

-    paretoconv (x, a, n)
+    paretoconv (x, a, n, cdf=FALSE)

 where `n` specifies the number of convolutions.
-Both this and `a` must be single-valued, while `x` can be a vector.
+Both this and `a` must be single-valued, while `x` can be a vector. `cdf` generates the cumulative distribution function, otherwise the probability density function is returned.

 ------------------------------------------------------------------------